 “You don't stop laughing because you grow old.
 You grow old because you stop laughing.”

-I came across this video from the AARP (The American Association for Retired Persons)
+I came across this video from the AARP (The American Association for Retired Persons) the other day.

 It reflects common stereotyping of older people by young people.
 The short film is made in a fun manner, but I think it reflects a lot of younger people’s notions of the older generation.